Can You Have LASIK After Cataract Surgery?

 Candidacy for LASIK After Cataract Surgery

-To determine if you are a good candidate for LASIK after cataract surgery, an ophthalmologist will consider several factors:
+To determine if you are a good candidate for LASIK after cataract surgery, a LASIK specialist will conduct a detailed evaluation to determine eligibility.
+Key factors include:

-• Overall Eye Health: It’s crucial to evaluate conditions like dry eye, glaucoma, or retinal problems, as they can impact the safety and effectiveness of LASIK.
+Issues like dry eye, glaucoma, or retinal disease may disqualify you or warrant extra precautions, as they can impact the safety and effectiveness of LASIK.

 Alternatives to LASIK